open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/0008_2218_anatomic_region_sequence.rst

 According to DICOM, this sequence identifies the anatomic region of interest, i.e., external anatomy, surface anatomy, or general region of the body.
 Only a single Item is permitted in this Sequence.

-When applied to orthodontic photographs, the anatomic region is always
+When applied to orthodontic photographs, the anatomic region is *Mouth* for intraoral views, and *Head/Neck* for extraoral views.

-.. _cid-yxx:
+.. _cid-4028a:
-.. list-table:: CID-???
+.. list-table:: Table CID 4028.
+Craniofacial Anatomic Region
     :header-rows: 1

     * - code scheme designator